yunkunrao/tendermint.com/CONTRIBUTING.md

 ### Include Images

-To include an image in a blog post, place the image in the `./src/assets/images/` directory.
+To include an image in a blog post, place the image in the `./static/images/` directory.
 Link to the image in the following format:

     <img alt="Application Architecture" src="../static/images/tm-app-example.png">

-The `../static/images/` portion of the imgsrc will stay the same for every image, because the post markdown is turned into JSON for filtering and sorting.

-### Build for Production
+### Build
-Please run the following command to build all documentation.
+Please run the following command to build the blog.

     yarn run blog